 and

 By the definition of $\WMMS_i$, we need to enumerate all possible allocations to find the smallest unfairness ratio.
 However, in this example, it is clear that this ratio must appear between allocating both items to agent $a_1$ and allocating one of the items, say $e_1$, to agent $a_2$.
-It is easy to see that a WMMS allocation should allocate both items to $a_1$.
-In fact, if $\epsilon \to 0$, any finite-approximate WMMS allocation would always allocate both items to $a_1$, which coincides withe our intuition that an agent with negligible weight should not be assigned challenging tasks.
+By the design of the weights, a WMMS allocation should allocate both items to $a_1$.
+In fact, if $\epsilon \to 0$, any finite-approximate WMMS allocation would always allocate both items to $a_1$, which coincides {with} our intuition that an agent with negligible weight should not be assigned challenging tasks.
 However, allocating each agent one item satisfies other weighted fairness notions, such as APS, CS, EF1, and PROP1.

 \end{example}